14.1 Compulsory Additional Modules - OFA

 14.3 “Available” Credits

-Exams related to courses in the 2nd semester, entered once again on the plan and passed in the February exam session during the last session for the previous academic year, will make credits “available” for inclusion in the change plan for the 2nd semester.
+Exams related to 2nd semester courses that have been added to the plan again and passed in the February exam session during the last session for the previous academic year, will make credits “available” for inclusion in the 2nd semester change plan.

-Since workshops cannot be entered on the 2nd semester change plan, students who think they may have available credits are advised to enter the workshops when submitting their plans in September, postponing the inclusion of single-subject or integrated courses until the 2nd semester change plan.
+Since workshops cannot be added to the 2nd semester change plan, students who think they may have available credits are advised to add the workshops when submitting their plans in September, postponing the inclusion of single-subject or integrated courses until the 2nd semester change plan.

 14.4 Additional courses

-Students may enter additional courses to their study plans, chosen from the list of those offered by the Degree Programme in Architecture Science.
+Students may add additional courses to their study plans, chosen from the list of those offered by the Degree Programme in Environmental Architecture.

-These courses will not be included in the calculation of valid credits and will not be taken into account when calculating the average score for admission to the final exam and for graduation.
+These courses are not included in the calculation of valid credits and are not taken into account when calculating the average score for admission to the final exam and for graduation.